Report Says White House Aides Increasingly Worried About Donald Trump’s Mental State: ‘He’s Losing His S**t’

 The Alabama scandal has Donald Trump taking criticism from unlikely places.
 Fox News, the right-leaning cable news network that regularly offers uncritical coverage of the president, has been taking aim at Trump over what many have called an obvious lie.
 Host Shepard Smith this week criticized Trump for refusing to let it go, accusing the president of putting out the “fake news” that he often rails against.

 Others have questioned Donald Trump’s mental stability, including former aides willing to speak out publicly.
-Former White House communications director Anthony Scaramucci has been raising questions about Trump’s mental state, and in an appearance on CNN (via Good) this week said it appears Trump is “obviously in mental decline,” noting there is a “whole pattern of speech and deterioration of his syntax” that is troubling to him.
+Former White House communications director Anthony Scaramucci has been raising questions about Trump’s mental state, and in an appearance on CNN this week, he said it appears Trump is “obviously in mental decline,” noting there is a “whole pattern of speech and deterioration of his syntax” that is troubling to him, via Good.